What Is an Argumentative Essay?

 5. Policy: What should we do about it?

-Answer: Your question often can be the title of your paper, or it can be the last line of the introduction.
+Answer: Your question often can be the title of your paper, or it can be the first line of the introduction.
 Your answer to this question is your thesis.

 Example: While some people think there is no way to divorce-proof your marriage, studies have shown that there are fewer divorces when people carefully prepare for that commitment.